![]() |

 Fireworks, Las Vegas

 The Technical Stuff You Will Master Mastering the technical stuff will empower your art!
 If you want to be your best, learning the technical stuff will set you free to explore the creative side of photography.
 If you don't learn the technical side of photography, it will get in the way of creating the kind of images you want to create.
 The foundation for better images is to master exposure.
 Parts I and II of the book cover the basics and then leads you through some advanced exposure concepts and techniques that many books don't even mention.
 The exposure information in Digital Photography Exposure for Dummies is one of the most clear, detailed, and comprehensive you can find in a single photography book.
 There is a special emphasis on the artistic potential that is unleashed when you understand how to take control of your exposure options.
 Why learn about exposure?
 Why not let the camera do it all?
-For three very important reasons:
+1. Sometimes your camera gets it all wrong!
+Despite all of the wonderful, whiz-bang technology in your camera, there are times it will totally miss the right exposure, and the times your camera meter gets it wrong are often the situations with the most dramatic potential.
+An example is this pair of photos below.
+In the photo on the left, the camera made the exposure decision.
+In the photo on the right, I made the exposure decision.
+Digital Photography Exposure for Dummies will guide you through tricky exposure situations so you will know in advance when the camera will be fooled and what to do about it.

 2. Every exposure decision is also an artistic decision!
 If you don't master exposure, you will never reach your full artistic potential.
 There are multiple combinations of shutter speed, aperture, and ISO speed that will give you exactly the same exposure, but very different artistic "looks".
 Knowing which combination to choose can make the difference between a great image and a disappointing one.
 If you leave your camera on auto exposure, you have turned the artistic decisions over to a computer chip.
 If you take control of exposure yourself, you open the door to all kinds of creative and wonderful possibilities in terms of exposure, subject motion, and depth of field (the "near to far" sharpness in an image).